chefsplate/groove-to-helpscout-migration-tool/README.md

 - Groove only supports a single email address field (we will do our best to parse multiple email addresses)
 - Groove mainly supports Twitter and LinkedIn as social media platforms
 - Groove doesn't have chat accounts out-of-the-box
+- HelpScout API does not support creation of team members; team members will have to be manually created

 For help moving from Zendesk, Desk or UserVoice, check out the [HelpScout knowledge base](http://docs.helpscout.net/category/74-copying-email-to-help-scout).

+## TODOs

+- Migration of images